dlguswo333/tishare-desktop/src/README.md

 <br>

 If scannee that is the other side of TCP connection is truly `tiShare`,<br>
-then it sends back this header to the scanner:
+then it sends back the below header to the scanner:
 ```json
 {
   "app": "tiShare",